lxwgcool/CircMarker/CircRnaDetectDraft/Readme.txt

   (1) ./Candidate.txt: Recorded the circular splicing junciton of each potential circular RNA (2) ./Brief.txt    : Breif format of "./Candidate.txt"

+5: Notice:
+  (1) The chromosome should be listed in gtf file sequencially, which means that the order should be 1,2,3,4,5 and etc. The chromosome should start at the first one.

 Enjoy
 Best
 Xin